 Google Cloud’s AutoML solution allows users to train high-quality ML models seamlessly and easily, with minimal ML expertise.
-Just like other hyperscalers, it offers a range of sub-products that allow users to run a wide range of AI modeling approaches on various types of data.
+Like other hyperscalers, it offers a range of sub-products that allow users to run a wide range of AI modeling approaches on various data types.
 The key features of Vertex AI, the solution that is essentially a unified platform to build, deploy, and scale models, can be described using some of the essential components of model building and deployment:

 Deployment.
 Vertex AI allows you to deploy models and get an endpoint to serve predictions.
-You can deploy models whether the model was trained on Vertex AI or not.
-Like other hyperscaler products, this is a key feature as it allows you to migrate models seamlessly.
+You can deploy models whether the model was trained on Vertex AI.
+Like other hyperscaler products, this is a key feature, allowing you to migrate models seamlessly.

 Data labeling.
 Data labeling jobs let you customize ML models by labeling a dataset you plan to use for training.
 You can request a label for your video, image, or text data.
 This accelerates the model development timeline extensively.